idfldev/Python-Sources/README.md

 # Python-Sources
 All Python source code examples.

+## All branches to search:
+- PyExercises
+- PyExamples
+- PyProjects
+- PyPatterns

-### All of the code examples in this source study how it works.
+#### All of the code examples in this source study how it works.
 ```
 - The full set of commands used in this example of how to push a local branch remotely are as follows:
 - github@branch/c/remote/push  (new-branch)